entazis/experience-log/README.md

 - Trained machine learning models to identify patterns indicative of user churn.
 - Conducted exploratory experiments with neural networks to enhance predictive accuracy.

 The result was a predictive model that significantly outperformed random selection, correctly identifying users likely to churn with a two-thirds accuracy rate.
-However, the model’s performance was constrained by the limited amount of training data available from the company.
+However, the model's performance was constrained by the limited amount of training data available from the company.

 In addition to the analytics work, I developed a Node.js application that automated the process of sending retention-focused emails through Intercom to the users identified by the model as at risk of churning.